 Interactive TV Related Standards & Specifications

 Listed below are a number of current and past Interactive TV related standards, specifications and/or those providing them.
+Many don't have direct involvement with interactive television but could be related in some way.
 (Also see middleware, platforms, architecture and applications.)

 3rd Generation Partnership Project (3GPP)